Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 ## 7. Gender Analysis

+### 7.1 Gender in the Australian Radio Talkback Corpus
+When I did my [gender analysis](http://localhost:8888/notebooks/analysis.ipynb#Comparison-by-Gender), I found that men spoke more (in terms of turns, sentences, sentence length, etc.) than women.
+Men in the Australian Radio Talkback Corpus then spoke more overall than females.

+I expect this is because of the unequal distribution of genders across roles; Presenters and Experts are predominantly Presenters and Experts, and there are about 20 more female Callers than male Callers.
+Thus, men in the corpus are in the position to talk more than females because of their speaker role.

-### 7.1 Kieran Snyder, "Men Interrupt More Than Women"
+### 7.2 Kieran Snyder, "Men Interrupt More Than Women"
 As part of my Gender Analysis, I read the following Language Log article by Kieran Snyder called [*Men Interrupt More Than Women*](http://languagelog.ldc.upenn.edu/nll/?p=13422).
 Snyder conducted an informal study where she listened to 15 hours worth of conversations of 4-15 people.
 She found that more people meant more interruptions, until the amount plateaued.